Canonical bases of tensor products and positivity properties: Introduction

+Lusztig \cite{Lusztig-1990,Lusztig-1991} built the fundamental framework of the categorification for $\mathbf{U}^-$ by perverse sheaves on the varieties of quiver representations and realized the canonical basis $\mathbf{B}$ by simple perverse sheaves.
+Khovanov-Lauda \cite{Khovanov-Lauda-2009} and Rouquier \cite{Rouquier-2008} categorified $\mathbf{U}^-$ via quiver Hecke algebras, and later Varagnolo-Vasserot \cite{Varagnolo-Vasserot-2011} and Rouquier \cite{Rouquier-2012} showed that the indecomposable projective modules realized $\mathbf{B}$.
+These categorifications established the positivity property of $\mathbf{B}$ with respect to the multiplication and the comultiplication in $\mathbf{U}^-$.

+Kang-Kashiwara \cite{Kang-Kashiwara-2012} gave a categorification for the simple integrable highest weight module $\Lambda_{\lambda}$ via cyclotomic quiver Hecke algebras, while Zheng \cite{Zheng-2014} and later Fang-Lan-Xiao \cite{Fang-Lan-Xiao-2023} gave geometric realizations by perverse sheaves.
+These results reconfirmed the positivity property of the canonical basis $\mathbf{B}(\Lambda_{\lambda})$ with respect to the action by the Chevalley generators which had been established by Lusztig \cite{Lusztig-1993}.

-The categorification approach is also a powerful tool for studying the tensor product of simple highest weight modules.
-Zheng \cite{Zheng-2014} categorified the tensor product by perverse sheaves on the stacks of framed quiver representations, and later Li \cite{Li-2013,Li-2014} realized its canonical basis.
-Webster \cite{Webster-2015} categorified the tensor product building on works of \cite{Khovanov-Lauda-2009,Rouquier-2012,Varagnolo-Vasserot-2011} and showed that the canonical basis possesses positivity properties.
-Fang and Lan \cite{Fang-Lan-2023} provided another categorification of the tensor product by perverse sheaves on the varieties of multiply framed quiver representations, building on works of \cite{Zheng-2014,Li-2014,Fang-Lan-Xiao-2023}.
-They realized the canonical basis by an approach different from \cite{Li-2014} and established its positivity properties.
+For the tensor product of simple integrable highest weight modules, Zheng \cite{Zheng-2014} gave a categorification by perverse sheaves, and Li \cite{Li-2013,Li-2014} showed that simple objects realized the canonical basis.
+Webster \cite{Webster-2015} gave another categorification building on works of \cite{Khovanov-Lauda-2009,Rouquier-2012,Varagnolo-Vasserot-2011} and established the positivity property of the canonical basis.
+Fang-Lan \cite{Fang-Lan-2023, Fang-Lan-2025} provided another proof for the positivity property based on works of \cite{Zheng-2014,Li-2014,Fang-Lan-Xiao-2023,Lusztig-1993}.

-The more challenging—and arguably more significant—case involves mixed tensor products containing both simple lowest weight and highest weight modules.
-As Webster pointed out in \cite{Webster-2015}, ``(the approach in loc.cit.) uses that highest and lowest weight modules of $\dot{\mathbf U}$ are the same in a very strong way''.
-This is only applicable to quantum groups of finite type.
-For affine type $A$, Schiffmann-Vasserot \cite{Schiffmann-Vasserot-2000} and later McGerty \cite{McGerty-2012} gave a geometric realization of $\dot{\mathbf{B}}$.
-Their results imply the positivity properties of $\dot{\mathbf{B}}$ with respect to the multiplication of $\dot{\mathbf{U}}$ and equivalently the action on the tensor product ${^{\omega}\Lambda_{\lambda_1}}\otimes \Lambda_{\lambda_2}$.
-Fu and Shoji \cite{Fu-Shoji-2018} used a Ringel-Hall algebra approach to relate $\dot{\mathbf{B}}$ to the canonical basis of the quantum Schur algebra, and thus obtained the positivity properties of $\dot{\mathbf{B}}$ with respect to the multiplication of $\dot{\mathbf{U}}$ and equivalently the action on the tensor product ${^{\omega}\Lambda_{\lambda_1}}\otimes \Lambda_{\lambda_2}$.
-Fan and Li \cite{Fan-Li-2021} showed that $\dot{\mathbf{B}}$ has the the positivity property with respect to the comultiplication of $\dot{\mathbf{U}}$.